MuhammadUsmani9999999/naca0012-urans-hysteresis/README.md

 | 20 | 1.079 | 0.547 | **−0.531** |
 | 21 | 1.262 | 1.099 | **−0.163** |

+**Note on post-stall values:** At α ≥ 19° the steady solver cannot converge — the flow is inherently unsteady.
+The values above are instantaneous snapshots of an oscillating solution and should not be compared quantitatively with time-averaged URANS results.
 Hysteresis is confined to α = 20–21° — the deep post-stall region where attached and separated flow states coexist as competing attractors.
 No spurious hysteresis at low angles, confirming the solution is properly converged.

 ---